jpetrie/fetch-dependency/README.md

 dependency.
 It skips the up-to-date checks and build attempts that it might normally run, saving considerable time in the configuration process (especially if you have many dependencies).

-"Fast mode" requires that a regular configure has been executed at least once, or the files neccessary for the `find_package()` machinery to work correctly will not exist and the configuration will fail.
+"Fast mode" requires that a regular configure has been executed at least once, or the files necessary for the `find_package()` machinery to work correctly will not exist and the configuration will fail.